Tonbridge to Penshurst Walk

 1. Follow the lane out of the village, passing the church tower up on your right and heading N. Immediately after crossing a stone bridge at the end of the lake in the castle grounds go through an old metal gate on the right onto a signposted footpath.

 2. Go along the right-hand side of some small fields, then through a belt of trees into a larger field.
-Bear left and follow a grassy path curving round to the far corner.
-Turn left at a path T-junction and follow the path up to and across the River Eden on a new wooden footbridge.
+Bear left and make your way around its edge to a footpath T-junction in the far corner.
+Turn left and follow the path up to and across the River Eden on a new wooden footbridge.

-4. After going through a gap in the trees make a similar manoeuvre in the next field to continue along its right-hand edge, heading N. In the corner go over a stile to the right of an old metal gate and bear right across a field which slopes downhill, aiming just to the right of an attractive tile-hung house “Fissenden” which comes into view.
+4. After going through a gap in the trees make a similar manoeuvre in the next field to continue along its right-hand edge, heading N. In the corner go through a side gate and bear right across a field which slopes downhill, aiming just to the right of an attractive tile-hung house “Fissenden” which comes into view.

 6. At the end of the hedge bear left towards the field corner.
 Go through a wide gap in this potentially muddy area and veer right up a slope to continue along the right-hand edge of a field, towards the buildings of Beckett's Farm.
 Go over a stile in the field corner onto a track towards the farm buildings.

 7. Veer left briefly onto the driveway leading away from the farm, then immediately go over a stile on the right into a large field.
-After passing the farmhouse turn half-right to go across a patch of rough ground (with no clear path) towards a plank bridge over a ditch 100m away.
-Go over this and continue along the right-hand edge of a large field, heading E.
+After passing the farmhouse turn half-right to go across a patch of rough ground (with no clear path) towards a narrow gap in a hedge 100m away.
+In the gap cross a ditch on a plank bridge and continue along the right-hand edge of a large field, heading E.

 12. Penshurst to Leigh (4 km)